Skip to main content

 How common are strokes?

 Stroke is the largest cause of disability in the UK.
-While most strokes affect over-65s, they can strike at any age.
-However, the vast majority of strokes could be prevented if we all took simple steps to identify and reduce our risk factors.
+Whilst a stroke is often thought to only affect older people they can strike at any age - around one third of those who have a stroke are under the age of 65.
+The vast majority of strokes could be prevented if we all took simple steps to identify and reduce our risk factors.

 Stroke survivors